Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1/readme.md

 await gapi.client.sql.instances.update({ instance: "instance", project: "project",  });

 /*
+Cancels an instance operation that has been performed on an instance.
+*/
+await gapi.client.sql.operations.cancel({ operation: "operation", project: "project",  });

+/*
 Retrieves an instance operation that has been performed on an instance.
 */
 await gapi.client.sql.operations.get({ operation: "operation", project: "project",  });